Skip to content

 After the short snippet in the newsletter, I thought it was time to dive a deeper into this topic.
 This isn’t a step-by-step guide on how to update, but rather a wake-up call on why you need to start planning it right now.
+This post alone won’t answer all your questions, but hopefully it will get you thinking and help you get started with the topic. 🙂

 vSphere 8 was released a little over 3 years and 3 months ago.
 With a 5-year cycle between GA and EOGS (End of General Support), we are already about 65% of the way through.
 We have just under 35% left—or to put it simply: We have roughly 1 year and 9 months remaining.